shreybm26/custom-compiler/README.md

   Tokenizes source code into identifiers, reserved words, numbers, strings, and delimiters using Flex.

 - **Syntax Analysis (Parsing)**
-  Constructs parse trees and detects syntax errors using Bison based on a formally defined grammar.
+  Constructs parse trees and detects syntax errors using a custom Python-based parser.

 - **Semantic Analysis**
   Ensures type consistency, validates identifiers, and detects semantic errors like undeclared variables or type mismatches.